Online Returns Filing System (ORFS) is a single window returns submission system

-of the application software hosted centrally and is accessible using web technology.
+requires modification of the application software hosted centrally and is accessible

-to other returns.
-Currently, there are 22 returns under ORFS.
-A list of returns
+The system slowly expanded to other returns.
+Currently, there are 27 returns under

 Under ORFS, commercial banks enter data or upload the return online through the